Złotów

-Złotów (/pl/) is a town in northwestern Poland, with a population of 18,303 inhabitants (2011), seat of the Złotów County in the Greater Poland Voivodeship.
+Złotów (/pl/, Flatow) is a town in northwestern Poland, with a population of 18,303 inhabitants (2011), seat of the Złotów County in the Greater Poland Voivodeship.

 The town is located on the river Głomia and is surrounded by five lakes.
 It is part of the historic Greater Poland region.
 A railway line connects it to Piła and Chojnice, with buses operating locally.
 The local Metaplast windows fitting factory is the biggest industrial employer.
 The Euro Eco Meeting is organized regularly there each July.

 History

 Złotów is the historical centre of the northern part of Krajna.
 Human activity in the region goes as far back as the 8th century BC.
 Around 700 AD, a hill fort on the shore of the Baba lake was the residence of a Pomeranian tribal chief.
 The land belonged to the dukes of Gdańsk Pomerania from the house of the Samborides within partitioned Poland and after the last duke Mestwin II died in 1294 it passed under direct rule of the Piast dynasty.
 In the early 14th century it was occupied by the Teutonic Knights.
 Złotów was mentioned in 1370 in the chronicle of Jan of Czarnków.
 In 1370, Złotów was granted Magdeburg rights while under Polish rule.
 According to the last will of Polish king Casimir III the Great after his death in 1370 his grandson, Casimir IV, Duke of Pomerania, was to inherit the lands of Dobrzyń, Bydgoszcz, Kruszwica, Złotów and Wałcz as fiefs.